Location of the trailhead: Northeastern British Columbia,

 Sikanni River Ranch off BC Highway 97 via Mile 171 (Grassy) Road

-11. Ok, so, turned around at the gate (it was a short side trip), and
+11. We turned around at the gate (it was a short side trip), and

 went back to the split seen in photo #8.
 Took a right turn this time,